 Send in a submission.
 Your peers would like to hear what you are doing.

-When a draft has been completed, articles should be submitted electronically to email@example.com in a format likely to be widely readable.
+When a draft has been completed, articles should be submitted electronically to email@example.com in a format likely to be widely readable, with a strong preference for Google Docs.
 The article should be accompanied by some brief author metadata.
 We have no more precise specs at this time, but may develop some at a later date and reserve the right to ask for submission in a different format if we have trouble with yours.
 Authors are welcome to submit a proposal to the Editorial Committee for approval prior to completing a full draft.

 Please note that articles published in C4LJ must be licensed by their authors under a US CC-BY license.
 We recommend but do not require that any included code also be given an open source license suitable for code.
 Authors are free to publish articles anywhere else in addition to C4LJ.